-Item Estimated Range of Costs (in 2016 dollars) One-time Costs Develop a business plan to establish an appropriate parking fee. \$5,000 - \$10,000 if contracted with a consultant.
-Alternative option is for the DHHL Planning Office to develop the business plan.
+Item Estimated Range of Costs (in 2016 dollars) One-time Costs Assessment of an appropriate parking fee. \$5,000 - \$10,000 if contracted with a consultant.
+Alternative option is for the DHHL Planning Office to conduct the assessment.
 One(1) parking fee sign \$300 - \$500 to design, construct and install.

-Action Step Action Implementation Timeframe 1 Contract with a company (or DHHL staff) to conduct a business plan to establish an appropriate parking fee.
-If possible, this business plan should commence before DHHL begins the process of contracting with a security firm to manage vehicular access at South Point.
+Action Step Action Implementation Timeframe 1 Contract with a company (or DHHL staff) to conduct an assessment of an appropriate parking fee.
+If possible, this assessment should commence before DHHL begins the process of contracting with a security firm to manage vehicular access at South Point.
 6-12 months 2 DHHL Fiscal Office to assist with the establishment of policies and procedures for fee collections.
 6-12 months 3 Once an appropriate fee structure has been determined, contract with a company to develop a sign to place at the security booth where the parking fee will be collected.
 6-12 months

-30 Assume three guards per day.
+27 Assume three guards per day.

-Priority Project #4: Plan, design, and construct a service road and a pedestrian path (with resting shelters) to Mahana Bay.
+Priority Project #5: Plan, design, and construct a pedestrian path and service road to Mahana Bay.